 We expect one application to cover the full capital requirements for one Accredited museum site.

 Work that can be supported includes, but is not limited to:

-Protecting the fabric/longevity of the structure - external repair works identified as urgent and necessary (within one to two years) in a recent condition survey by a suitably qualified professional.
+Protecting the fabric/longevity of the structure - external repair works identified as urgent and necessary (within one to two years) in a recent (last five years with costings updated within last two years) costed condition survey by a suitably qualified professional.